 Driving while impaired makes it impossible to operate a vehicle according to accepted safety standards.
 Intoxicated drivers can cause serious bodily injuries, property damage, and deaths.
 If you were involved in a crash with a drunk driver in KC, the first thing you need to do is seek medical attention for injuries.
 Keep your medical records and any bills relating to your accident injuries.
 If you are able to remain at the scene of the crash, gather information such as the other driver’s name.
 Call the police as soon as you suspect intoxication or if the accident resulted in injuries, death, or property damage over $500.

-When police arrive, they will order a Breathalyzer or field test if they have reason to believe the at-fault driver is intoxicated.
+When the police arrive, they will order a Breathalyzer or field test if they have reason to believe the at-fault driver is intoxicated.
 The results of these tests will go on record and are often documented via police dashboard cameras as well.
 This can all serve as potential evidence in a personal injury case.
-If the driver fails the sobriety tests, police may take him or her into custody.
+If the driver fails the sobriety tests, the police may take him or her into custody.
 At this point, take care of your own damages and report the accident to your insurance company.
-Once you’re on the mend, contact Wendt Law Firm P.C.
-We know how to handle drunk driving accidents according to our clients’ best interests in Kansas City.